210712-Richard/2107-Reactive/README.md

 # 2107-Reactive
-This is the main repository where our examples and assignment prompts will be stored.
+This is the main repository where our examples, assignment prompts, and notes will be stored.